gabriel-ing/Quickstarts/Interoperability/interoperability.md

 |              | 102       | Monitor        | 13       |
 |              | 103       | Laptop         | 7        |

+### Interoperability Value

+Using an Interoperability production for such a simple example does add unneccessary complexity, however the value of interoperability productions is to create complex systems where every interaction between components is tracked and logged.
+The in-build ability to examine the content of every message request and response makes it much easier to identify errors and bugs in the process, and quickly recognise and disable broken features.

+Furthermore, this is all performed in the context of InterSystems IRIS's secure and reliable systems.
+Once developed, much of the process, including building new productions with existing components, can be done in a low-code environment, so can be handled by non-developers.
+Settings can also be changed and components disabled while the production is operating.

+So while this guide does overcomplicate a relatively straight-forward process, it is designed to explain how complex systems can be built piece-by-piece.

 ### Build Order
 The components can be built in any order, but some general rules for ordering the build are: